Panopto/upload-python-sample/simplest/README.md

 9. The rest can be blank.
 Click "Create API Client" button.
 10. Note the created Client ID and Client Secret.

+### Configure S3 Client for Panopto Uploads
+Panopto's upload process involves interacting with an S3-compatible service.
+To maintain compatibility with this upload flow, the S3 client used in `boto3` must explicitly be set to use the `s3v4` signing protocol.
+This is a required configuration for correctly uploading to Panopto's S3-compatible upload targets.

+This configuration has already been implemented in the provided sample application, specifically in the `panopto_uploader.py` file.
+However, if you are encountering issues with upload failures, you should ensure that the S3 client is correctly initialized with the `Config(signature_version='s3v4')`.

+For example:

+s3 = boto3.session.Session().client(
+    service_name='s3',
+    endpoint_url=service_endpoint,  # Replace with your service endpoint verify=self.ssl_verify,        	# SSL verification configuration
+    aws_access_key_id='dummy',     	# Dummy credentials
+    aws_secret_access_key='dummy', 	# Dummy credentials
+    config=boto3.session.Config(signature_version='s3v4')
+)

 ## Determine the target folder ID
 1. Navigate to the target folder on Panopto web site
 2. Click gear icon at the top-right corner.